broiledmeat/pydgeot/README.md

 #### Built-In Plugins
 - [Jinja2](https://github.com/mitsuhiko/jinja2)
+  Jinja2 template file processor.
+  - Setting a context variable
+    `setcontext name="value"` can be used to set a scoped variable, and add a context variable for the file.
+  - Getting context variables
-  Jinja2 template file processor. `{% set_context name="value" %}` can be used to set a scoped variable, and add a context variable for the file.
-Use `get_contexts name "value"` to retrieve a list of files that have context variables named `name` and with values matching `value`. `value` may be a glob (`%` character to match any number of characters, and `_` to match any single character.)
-For example, `{% for page in get_contexts `{% set template_only = True %}` can be added to a template file to cause it to not be built (but will still update any other template files that are based on it to render when updated.)
+    Use `getcontexts(name, "value")` to retrieve a list of files that have context variables named `name` and with values matching `value`. `value` may be a glob (`%` character to match any number of characters, and `_` to match any single character.)
+    For example, `{% for page in getcontexts("name", "experiments.%") %}` would find any file with context variables named "name" with values starting with "experiments.", then grab all of that files context variables and set them as properties of `page`.
+  - Marking pages as templates, without building them `{% set template_only = True %}` can be added to a template file to cause it to not be built (but will still update any other template files that are based on it to render when updated.)
 - [Lesscpy](https://github.com/robotis/Lesscpy)
   LessCPY file processor.
 - CopyFallback